otaheri/cvpr20_scheduler/README.md

 # dependencies
 pandas
+'''Shell
-'''pip install pandas'''
+pip install pandas
+'''

 icalendar
+'''Shell
-'''pip install icalendar'''
+pip install icalendar
+'''

 # installation
 No need to install (probably this package is one time use :)).
 Just clone the repo and run the cvpr20_scheduler.py with your search criterias.